 - Assistance at mainline stations is available for disabled passengers travelling on trains.
 It is best to give at least 24 hours’ notice so that they can make arrangements.

 Non-emergency medical transport

-- Please ask your family doctor (GP) to arrange transport to GOSH if your child requires it to attend an outpatient appointment.
+Please ask your family doctor (GP) to arrange transport to GOSH if your child requires it to attend an outpatient appointment.
 If your child is coming for an inpatient stay, our staff will organise this.
-We cannot accept bookings from anyone else.
+Unfortunately, we cannot accept bookings from anyone else.